opendatahub-io/data-science-pipelines-operator/tests/aipipelines/README.md

 ```

 Inputs are mandatory for this target; missing inputs fail rather than skip.
-For CI, dispatch the Kind workflow with `baseline-image`, `baseline-version`,
+For CI, dispatch `kind-integration-modular.yml` with `baseline-image`,
-and `candidate-version`.
-Its modular job runs the same test after the lifecycle
+`baseline-version`, and `candidate-version`.
+It runs the same test after the
-suite.
-Routine PR jobs run the lifecycle suite; they do not claim to verify an
+lifecycle suite.
+Routine PR jobs run the lifecycle suite; they do not claim to
-upgrade without a selected baseline.
-The original candidate pod template is
+verify an upgrade without a selected baseline.
+The original candidate pod
-restored even on failure.
+template is restored even on failure.

 ## Sign-off evidence